ninezerozeronine/groundtruths/about.md

 # Why?

-I enjoy thinking about the story that ended up with something handwritten being left behind:
+I enjoy thinking about the story that ended up with something being left behind:

 * Who wrote it?
 * Why did they write it?